WaywardGame/mod-reference/README.md

 The main functionality of Wayward modding comes from hooks.
 Hooks are special places in our code where we have enabled mods to overwrite or modify functionality within Wayward.
 If you are not familiar with hooks, you will see how they can be used in the _Hello World_ section.

-Here's a listing of all the current hooks in Wayward:
+Here's a list of all the current Wayward hooks:

 * CalculateMonsterMoveType
 * CanConsumeItem